 The ultra-wide view also makes it great for selfie style vlogging

-Autofocus performance is excellent in either AF-S or AF-C, I have no complaints, even when shooting back-lit situations.
+Autofocus performance is good in either AF-S or AF-C, I have no complaints, even when shooting back-lit situations.

 Center sharpness is very good, but corner sharpness suffers a bit, even when stopped down, but that’s the trade-off for such a small lens.
 I know a lot of people would gladly give up some edge sharpness to have a fast ultra-wide lens that is this small in their bag.

-As expected, there is also visible vignetting when wide-open.
+As expected, for a tiny lens with a 49mm filter thread there is also visible vignetting when wide-open.

 Other than that, image quality is really quite good, and like most Samyang/Rokinon lenses, it punches way above its weight and price.